aavdberg/ha-addons/README.md

 Created by @LukasGrebe.
 Improved and maintained by @tim-devel

+forked by @aavdberg and migrates to debian off alpine for faster updates

 ## How to Install
 1. In Supervisor go to the Add-on Store,
 2. In the overflow menu click "Repositories"